-Liam: They were great, because they had different transformers to choose from.
-They were especially great on overhead mics.
-They were great for changing the sonics of your source.
+Liam: They were great because they had different transformers to choose from.
+They were especially great on overhead mics and for changing the sonics of your source.

 Paul: We’ve got some of their compressors in the mastering room, though none in the studio rooms.

 Liam: I like to record pianos as cleanly as possible, especially grand pianos.
-We’ve got the Prism MMA 4 mic pres to run them through, which are super clean.
-For mics, I normally use a close-miced Sennhiser MKH40 in an XY position, with maybe a mono FET 47 at the bottom to catch the room sound and weight of the piano.
+We’ve got the Prism MMA-4 mic pres to run them through, which are super clean.
+For mics, I normally use a close-miced Sennheiser MKH40 in an X-Y position, with maybe a mono U47 at the bottom to catch the room sound and weight of the piano.
 I might not even use the desk, and go straight from the pre-amps into Pro Tools.
-Sometimes I put an EQ on the close mic channel for a little top-end if I’m going for a pop-ish sound.
+Sometimes I put an EQ on the close mic channel for a little top-end if I’m going for a pop sound.
 I did that with the Clean Bandit stuff, which was very pop-housey.
-I used the GML 8200 EQ for that, boosting a few dbs at 12Khz – 14Khz.
+I used the GML 8200 EQ for that, boosting a few dBs at 12Khz – 14Khz.

 Paul: The Prism MMA 4s are great for pop vocals as well.
-For pianos, I wouldn’t process the close mic with compressors, though I might compress the room mic a bit, with a Manly.
+For pianos, I wouldn’t process the close mic with compressors, though I might compress the room mic a bit, with a Manly compressor.

 When you record a band, do you tend to record them all together, playing live?

-I’ve heard that having a bass amp in the same room as everything else creates bleed problems.
+I’ve heard that having a bass amp in the live room creates bleed problems.
 Does that amp go in a separate room then?

 Paul: Stick a DI on it.
 Don’t even worry about an amp if you’re doing it live.
 You can always re-amp it later.
-You can get away with recording guitar amps live.
+It’s possible to get away with recording guitar amps live.
 Bass is a nightmare for that.
 I know a lot of people that don’t use a bass amp anymore.
-Even when they mix, and have the amp stem, they’ll just use the Di stem and re-amp it themselves.
+Even when they mix, and have the amp stem, they’ll just use the DI stem and re-amp it themselves.

 Tell me about your plugin usage.
 Given Metropolis’ extensive collection of gear, do you ever turn to plugins?

-What tend to be the length on your plugin chains?
+What tends to be the length on your plugin chains?

-Liam: For vocals I’d have a compressor doing max 3-4 db of gain reduction, for catching the peaks, then a Waves SSL Channel Strip for EQing.
-If I was mixing, I’d add another compressor to knock down a few db, followed by a Desser.
+Liam: For vocals I’d have a compressor doing max three to four dB of gain reduction, for catching the peaks.
+Then I’ll use a Waves SSL Channel Strip for EQing.
+If I was mixing, I’d add another compressor to knock down a few dB on the vocal, followed by a deesser plugin.
 I’ll also have an aux channel for limiting, so I can send a dry vocal to it if I want to bring things upfront.

 Paul: I tend to steer clear of limiters on vocals.
 It’s quite the modern approach to use it, but for some reason, I’m not into it.
 I’d rather automate the levels of the vocal to keep sounding natural.
-Having said that, I don’t quite understand everything about what Waves R-Vox plugin is doing, but I like it.
-It’s probably limiting stuff a little though.
+Having said that, I don’t quite understand everything that the Waves R-Vox plugin is doing, but I like it, even though it’s probably limiting stuff a little.

 Cool.
-Well, thanks again for the chat.
 Can I round up by asking what do you guys have coming up in the rest of 2015?

 Paul: It’s week to week for us, and generally changes.
-I don’t even know what I’m doing next week, haha.
+I don’t even know what I’m doing next week (laughs).
 People book a lot of last minute stuff.
-We can’t talk about the people we’ve worked with thus far either, as it hasn’t been released yet.
+We can’t talk about the people we’ve worked with thus far either, as the music hasn’t been released yet.

 Liam: A lot of our bookings, especially our American clients who are here doing shows, might call in spontaneously and book an hour.